All About Kauai's Hindu Monastery - FAQ

 Yes.
-Monks go out as necessary in pairs to travel, purchase supplies and for occasionally recreational outings, such as to the beach or on a hike.
+Monks go out in pairs to travel, purchase supplies and for occasional recreational outings, such as to the beach or on a hike.

 Why do the monks not answer personal questions?

-Hindu monks traditionally never speak of their personal past.
+Hindu monks traditionally never dwell upon or speak of their personal past.

 Do any women live in the monastery?

 No. Only men under vows live in the monastery.
-Ladies interested in monastic life are referred to women's ashrams in India.
-However, women devotees may help with mission work from home, or during the day at the monastery in hosting guests.
+Ladies interested in monastic life are referred to women’s ashrams in India and Italy.
+However, many women devotees help with mission work from home, or help host guests at the monastery during the day.

 Can we have our wedding here?

-The monastery does not conduct weddings.
-Couples from time to time are married by a Hindu priest brought to the island for the occasion and afterwards come to the temple for blessings.
-For more information on wedding options click here.
+Weddings are not conducted at the monastery.
+Couples may bring a Hindu priest to the islands for their wedding ceremony and come to the temple afterwards for blessings For more information on wedding options click here.